HYDesmondLiu/HYDesmondLiu.github.io/_pages/about.md

 ![Offline RL](https://offline-rl.github.io/assets/OFFLINE_RL.gif "Offline-RL")

 * **Rule-based policy regularization for reinforcement learning-based building control (Submitted to ICLR 2023)**
   * Rule-based control (RBC) is widely adopted in buildings due to its stability and robustness.
-It resembles a behavior cloning methodology refined by human ex- pertise.
+It resembles a behavior cloning methodology refined by human expertise.
 However, it is unlikely for RBC to exceed a reinforcement learning (RL) agent’s performance as deep RL model constantly evolves and is scalable.
-In this paper, we explore how to incorporate rule-based control into reinforcement learn- ing to learn a more robust policy in both online and offline settings with a unified approach.
-We start with state-of-the-art online and offline RL methods, TD3 and TD3+BC, then improve on them using a dynamically weighted actor loss func- tion to selectively choose which policy RL models to learn from at each time step of training.
-With experiments across various weather conditions in both deter- ministic and stochastic scenarios, we empirically demonstrate that our rule-based incorporated control regularization (RUBICON) method outperforms representa- tive baseline methods in offline settings by 40.7% and by 49.7% in online settings for building-RL environments.
+In this paper, we explore how to incorporate rule-based control into reinforcement learning to learn a more robust policy in both online and offline settings with a unified approach.
+We start with state-of-the-art online and offline RL methods, TD3 and TD3+BC, then improve on them using a dynamically weighted actor loss function to selectively choose which policy RL models to learn from at each time step of training.
+With experiments across various weather conditions in both deterministic and stochastic scenarios, we empirically demonstrate that our rule-based incorporated control regularization (RUBICON) method outperforms representative baseline methods in offline settings by 40.7% and by 49.7% in online settings for building-RL environments.

 * **Offline-RL Regularization**